MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-composite-models.md

 :::image type="content" source="media/desktop-composite-models/composite-models-source-groups-2.png" alt-text="Diagram showing the Import, Sales and Inventory source groups containing the tables from the respective sources.":::

 > [!NOTE]
-> Importing data from another source will **not** add another source group, as all items from all imported sources are in one source group.
+> Importing data from another source will **not** add another source group, because all items from all imported sources are in one source group.

 ### Source groups and relationships